 Mid-Missouri Sporting Event Schedule Changes

-COLUMBIA -- Due to possible inclement weather in Mid-Missouri, the following sporting events have been moved from their originally scheduled dates or canceled.
+COLUMBIA -- Due to inclement weather, the following sporting events have been moved from their originally scheduled dates or canceled.

-- The Missouri Valley College baseball doubleheader with Hannibal-LaGrange University scheduled for Tuesday in Marshall has been canceled.

-- The Lincoln baseball doubleheader scheduled with Central Missouri for Wednesday has been moved to Tuesday at noon.
+- The Columbia College Cougar softball team will start their AMC Tournament run on Saturday, April 27th now after being rained out on Friday.
+Their doubleheader against Missouri Baptist University will be played at 2 p.m. and 4 p.m. at Antimi Black on Saturday.
+Should the teams split the doubleheader they will take part in a third and deciding game on Monday, April 29th at 2 p.m.

 More News